hyperborean72/PSVExternalAPI/README.md

 Asynchronous parallel (concurrent) reading from all the park files (19 pcs.) implemented by means of Spring provided mechanism (Async)TaskExecutor - TransactionTemplate.

 The driver waybills are formed and written into the database.
-Interaction with Oracle database implemented by use of Persistence API (for create, update, delete operations) and the Criteria API (for read operations)
+Interaction with Oracle database implemented by use of Persistence entityManager API (for create, update, delete operations) and the Criteria API (for read operations)